Antipodes and geologic time

 Our planet is approximately 4.55 billion years old.
 It is a challenge for any human being to comprehend just how long a billion years is.
 This is one of the reasons that many people have trouble accepting the fact that biological processes such as natural selection can work.
 How can we try to represent the age of the Earth in a way that people will really understand what a billion years means?

 In this activity, we'll use distance as a proxy for time.
 Penn State's campus at University Park, PA (in State College) will represent the present time, and PSU's antipode will represent 4.55 billion years ago when the Earth was formed.
 The great circle distance between PSU and its antipode then represents 4.55 billion years.

 - Save the Antipode and Timescale Worksheet to your computer.
-Use that word processing document to record your work in the remaining steps.
+Use that word processing document to record your work.

 - Save the worksheet to your computer by right-clicking on the link above and selecting "Save link as..."

 - The worksheet is in Microsoft Word format.
 You can use whatever word processor you like to work on it.
 I can read most formats but check with me if you use something unusual.